space-wizards/docs/src/en/templates/proposal.md

 ## Motivation

-Having a GUI for the pneumatic valve can improve the intutive useability of the valve.
+Having a GUI for the pneumatic valve can improve the intuitive usability of the valve.
 Additionally, being able to toggle the inversbility of the pneumatic valve can lead to a lot of FUN™.